wadcom/kisarra-docs/README.md

 ### Harvester

-When harvesting, a Harvester will extract 5% of the Betirium content of the cell over the course of 1 hour.
+When harvesting, a Harvester will gradually extract Betirium from the cell over time.

 When selecting a cell to harvest at, the Harvester considers the time it takes to fill its tank at that location, along with the time needed to return to the